It's horns are made from keratin!

 - Two of the most critically endangered large mammals in the world

 - With less than 100 individuals, the Sumatran rhinoceros and Javan rhinoceros are two of the most critically endangered large mammals in the world.
-While the Javan rhinos population has stabilized in recent decades, some estimates believes there could be as few as 30 Sumatran rhinos surviving today.
+While the Javan rhino population has stabilized in recent decades, some estimates believe there could be as few as 30 Sumatran rhinos surviving today.

 - There is hope for even the most endangered species

 - Thanks to incredible conservation efforts there are hopes for rhino species.
 The population of black rhinos has doubled this century.
 White rhinoceros populations have rebounded from about 50 rhinos to nearly 20,000 individuals.
 In addition, the Indian rhino has rebounded from less than 100 individuals to a population of about 3,600 today.